 The LOHM has partnered with Veterans of Virtue, a nonprofit organization led by two army combat veterans who served time together during Operation Iraqi Freedom in Baghdad, Iraq.
 Upon their return, they experienced social anxiety, depression, PTSD, and a lack of substantial support.

-With all other resources exhausted, they turned to holistic healing remedies for their wellness needs, proving to be most effective.
+With all other resources exhausted, they turned to holistic healing remedies for their wellness needs, proving to be the most effective.
 Together they share 15+ years in suicide prevention, holistic healing, and wellness.

 Now they are implementing these practices on a platform that will promote healing and wellness for other veterans in need.
 They share a passion and dedication to reform veteran support and resources.